OI-wiki/i18n/docs/ds/avl.md

             Left-Rotate(p)
 ```

-Like other balanced binary search trees, the height of nodes in the AVL tree, the size of the subtree, and other information need to be maintained during the rotation.
+Like other balanced binary search trees, the height of nodes in the AVL tree, the size of the subtree, and other information need to be maintained during the rotation operation.

 ## Other operations